Home » National Parks » A True Hidden Gem: What to do in the Beautiful Hayden Valley

 Hard to imagine, but Bison once roamed across the Great Plains of North America in herds numbering in the millions, but hunting and habitat loss nearly drove them to extinction by the late 1800s.
 Today, the Hayden Valley is home to one of the largest herds of bison in the world, with an estimated 4,000 animals.

 Bison are an important species, both ecologically and culturally.
-They help to shape and maintain grassland ecosystems, and many Native American tribes who have a long history of hunting considered them sacred and relying on bison for food, clothing, and other resources.
+They help to shape and maintain grassland ecosystems, and many Native American tribes who have a long history of hunting considered them sacred and rely on bison for food, clothing, and other resources.

-NOTE: Stay 100 yards (91 m) from bears and wolves.
-Stay 25 yards (23 m) from all other animals
+PRO Tip: Stay 100 yards (91 m) from bears and wolves.
+Stay 25 yards (23 m) from all other animals.

 Bison Red Dogs eating grasses